 The California Digital Library is a unit within the department of Academic Planning, Programs, and Coordination at the UC Office of the President.
 Günter Waibel is the Associate Vice Provost and Executive Director, responsible for the direction, development, and management of the CDL.

-The organizational structure of the CDL is based on five core programs, which are each led by a program manager and supported by a dedicated team of analysts and programmers.
-Additionally, the CDL has five groups that provide services to support the programs and the overall management of the broader organization.
+The organizational structure of the CDL is based on four core programs, which are each led by a program manager and supported by a dedicated team of analysts and programmers.
+Additionally, the CDL has four groups that provide services to support the programs and the overall management of the broader organization.

 Governance and Advisory Structure